cansik/sharp-frame-extractor/README.md

 # Sharp Frame Extractor
-Extracts sharp frames from a video by using a window to detect the sharpest frame.
+Extracts sharp frames from a video by using a time window to detect the sharpest frame.

 ### Prerequisites